BojanaArsovska/TDTA/README.md

 Remember to replace `/path-to-pmd-bin-directory` with the actual path to your PMD bin directory.

 WARNING: This tool only analyses the commits done on a branch that is locally cloned with the repository.
-If you'd like to analyse multiple branches, you must clone them locally.
+If you'd like to analyse multiple branches, you must clone them locally as well.